Synchronization and Cache Control

 VkTimelineSemaphoreSubmitInfo.

-The first synchronization scope includes one semaphore signal operation for each semaphore waited on by this batch.
+The first synchronization scope of any wait semaphore operation includes one semaphore signal operation for each semaphore waited on by this batch.
 The specific signal operation waited on for each semaphore must meet the following criteria:

 - for binary semaphores, the signal operation is either earlier in submission order on the same queue, or is submitted by a command whose host operation happens-before this batch is submitted on the host